 - Pizza Fusion

-04Textiles & Other Fibers
+04Textiles and Other Fibers

-Organic textiles, including natural fibers, such as cotton, wool, flax and other fiber materials can be used to make countless products, such as clothing, bedding, toys, furniture and much more.
+Organic textiles, including natural fibers, such as cotton, wool, flax, and other fiber materials can be used to make countless products, such as clothing, bedding, toys, furniture and much more.

 There are few organic textile processing and manufacturing standards in place.
 You'll have to speak with your personal accredited certifying agent to get all the fine details.
 Keep in mind that NOP standards apply to organic fibers, not the off-farm treatment of raw organic fibers or the end products made with organic fibers.